xiangp126/CrossLv/README.md

 - This project aims to persist the same programming environment On Linux platform
     - save more time and enjoy more life
     - auto fit for different OS type
-    - doen everything for me with 'one-key' stroke
+    - doen everything for me with just single command
 - Project packaged with some awesome open source tools
     - fuzzy-find command-line tool and its vim plugin
     - the language code-completion engine for vim
     - the awsome terminal multiplexer running on server
+    - needless to say vim itself
 - And with
     - self-written handy scripts on [tools](https://github.com/xiangp126/crosslv/blob/master/tools) and somewhere else
     - personal dotfiles on [track-files](https://github.com/xiangp126/crosslv/blob/master/track-files)